 I'm having a tough time as a first year student.
-My classes aren't too difficult, I'm not very homesick, I don't miss my parents too much.
-That's all OK.
+My classes aren't too difficult, I'm not very homesick, and I don't miss my parents too much.
+That's all okay.
 The problem is that I'm lonely.
 I have reached out to people in classes, in dining halls, everywhere!
 All I get in return is a brush-off.
 I give my phone number to people and they don't care enough to reciprocate.
 I sit with people during meals and never see them again.
 It's three weeks into the semester — have people made their friends already?
 I know there are people out there who are potential friends, but where are they?
 Are they also locking themselves up in their rooms and hiding in the library between classes and at night?
 I'm a nice, honest, and sincere person.
 I had a few very close friendships in high school and I'm not the outgoing party animal who needs a wide circle of friends to feel secure.
 I just need one or two close friends.
 People who are loyal and who need a friend as much as I need one.
 I just can't seem to find anyone who is as interested in me as I am in them.
 I'm a naturally shy and quiet person but my old friends tell me that once people get to know me, they'll really like me.
 I don't like parties, and I'd rather have one or two close friends than 15 acquaintances.
 What can I do?

 Dear A Loner,

-If you’re feeling frustrated by your large number of acquaintances and lack of life-long pals, just remember that patience is key.
+If you’re feeling frustrated by your large number of acquaintances and lack of life-long pals at this time, just remember that patience is key.
 True friendships take time to develop.
 You never know — that acquaintance from down the hall might turn out to be a valuable friend in the future.
 If you’re feeling down or lonely, you can always seek support from your high school friends and family.
-Or you could mention your frustration to another first year — who knows, maybe s/he is feeling the same way!
-Be persistent, have patience, and true friendships will come your way.Alice!
+Or, you could mention your frustration to another first year — who knows, maybe they are feeling the same way!
+Be persistent, give it time, and true friendships will come your way.

 Can’t find information on the site about your health concern or issue?